Martin van Lustbader

 Political Party: Loyal Republican

-Relgious Affiliation: Quaker
+Relgious Affiliation: Dutch Reformed Church

 The van Lustbader family came to what was then called "New Batavia" in the 1670s.
 One scion of that familial tree discovered the river which bears their name.
 Martin van Lustbader was the last General Moderator to have taken part in the convention which created the NAL, and who signed the original Solemn League and Covenant documents.